-The CAB and Aurora Highlands, LLC (AH LLC) entered into the Multiple-Year Operating Funding Agreement (OFA) on June 23, 2020, to provide funds to the CAB for operation and maintenance expenses incurred by the CAB.
+The CAB and AH LLC entered into the Multiple-Year Operating Funding Agreement (OFA) on June 23, 2020, to provide funds to the CAB for operation and maintenance expenses incurred by the CAB.
 Per the OFA, AH LLC agrees to advance funds for ongoing operation and maintenance expenses incurred by the CAB through December 31, 2025, in the amount not to exceed \$4,000,000 (the Maximum Shortfall Amount).
 The CAB agrees to repay the advances from funds available after the payment of any debt service obligations and annual operation and maintenance expenses, which repayment is subject to annual budget appropriation.
 Simple interest shall accrue on each advance from the date of deposit at the rate of 8% per annum.
-In accordance with the OFA and the CABEA, the CAB shall repay in full advances made to AACMD by AH LLC and HC Development and Management Services Inc. pursuant to an Advance and Reimbursement Agreement dated January 19, 2005 and the 2017-2018 and 2019 Operations Funding Agreements, as amended, before any payments are to be made pursuant to the OFA.
+In accordance with the OFA and the CABEA, the CAB shall repay in full advances made to AACMD by AH LLC and HC Development and Management Services Inc. pursuant to an Advance and Reimbursement Agreements, as amended, before any payments are to be made pursuant to the OFA.
 Pursuant to the CABEA, as acknowledged by the OFA, the CAB has assumed AACMD's reimbursement obligations.
-As of December 31, 2022, the CAB had no outstanding advances under the OFA.
+As of December 31, 2023, the CAB had no outstanding advances under the OFA.

-NOTE 10 ECONOMIC DEPENDENCY
+NOTE 9 ECONOMIC DEPENDENCY